A purple question mark on a peach-colored background

 An chlamydia diagnosis can be super unnerving.
 You might be thinking, "How did I get it?"
 "Have I passed it to anyone else?"
 "How long does it take for chlamydia to go away?" and "I can't possibly see a doctor—I'm too embarrassed."

 Well, you're not alone, and you have no reason to be embarrassed—STIs like chlamydia are usually totally treatable and also way more common than you might think.
 Chlamydia does go away with prescription antibiotics.
-You should talk to a doctor right away if you think that you might have chlamydia or any other STI or infection.
+You should talk to a healthcare provider right away if you think that you might have chlamydia or any other STI or infection.
 With the right treatment, you'll feel emotionally and physically better, and you'll be able to get back to your life.
 Let's learn about the treatment for chlamydia and debunk a few other myths about it while we're at it.

 Does Chlamydia Clear Up on Its Own?

 First and foremost, chlamydia does not go away untreated.
 In fact, it can develop into some pretty gnarly stuff when left unchecked, so it's best to get medication ASAP.
 Luckily, chlamydia is straightforward and easy to treat.
-A round of chlamyia antibiotics is the most common treatment for chlamydia.
+A round of chlamydia antibiotics is the most common treatment for chlamydia.
 With the use of an effective prescription medication, chlamydia often goes away in a couple of weeks and you'll be completely cured.

 Can Chlamydia Come Back?

 So you've finished all your meds, your symptoms have disappeared, you're all good, right?
 Hold on there — before you jump back into bed with your partner (or partners) you'll want to make sure they are healthy too!
 The most common symptom of chlamydia is no symptoms at all: up to 75% of people with vaginas and up to 50% of people with penises who have chlamydia do not experience any symptoms.
 That doesn't mean that the infections aren't doing harm — an asymptomatic infection still requires treatment to avoid long term complications.
-Let your doctor know if you have a partner that you've had unprotected sex with — the doctor will often send you home with a dose of medication for your partner to take so they don't give you chlamydia after you've been treated.
+Let your doctor know if you have a partner that you've had unprotected sex with — your provider will often send you home with a dose of medication for your partner to take so they don't give you chlamydia after you've been treated.

 Condoms (and other barrier methods) are also very effective at ensuring your chlamydia doesn't come back.
 It's important to get STI testing done between partners, but if you can't, it's extra important to use a condom to protect against STIs, including chlamydia, gonorrhea, and HIV.
 Always use a condom with any partners until you've both been tested for STIs and have both gotten a clean bill of health.